browserstack/enigma/README.md

 * Repetitive Ops for DevOps teams and tool owners for access grant and revoke requests
 * No standardized SOC2-compliant and GDPR-compliant method for managing individual and admin access for external tools
 * No simple consolidated pipeline to trigger offboarding an exit-ing employee to revoke all employee access across tools
-* No way for an individual to maintain separate identiy per tool
+* No way for an individual to maintain separate identity per tool
   * Individuals might have multiple accounts for a single tool, there can be multiple org-wide domains for certain tools
 * No way to request, audit and track employee access outside of org-team hierarchy.
 Adhoc teams / groups support is needed.
   * employees might migrate across teams, sometimes access are needed for temporary projects which are not required for the whole team